wpsamurai/extractor/README.md

 # Extractor

 ## About
-Simple ruby script to parse files.
+Simple Ruby script to parse files.
 Depends on the pareser selected returns different data from the source file.

 ## Installation